jeffersondesouza/mentoria-arretada/mentoring/k8s/examples/example-2/README.md

 ## Example 2

-- creating a more complex declarative POD
+- creating some pods and services
-- It simulates a News Paper portal